theobald-software/theobald-software.github.io/_includes/_content/en/tablecdc/extract-table-cdc.md

 ![Table-CDC-Setup](/img/content/tablecdc/table-cdc-kna1.png){:class="img-responsive"}
 2. Optional: If you do not want to extract the whole table when first running the extraction, deactivate **[Extract table on first run]**.
 3. Set a maximum number of rows that can be tracked.
 The default is 10000 rows.<br>
 If the row limit is reached, the extraction fails with an exception.
+The maximum row limit of a log table is 200000.
 Note that once a log table is initialized, you cannot change the size limit anymore.
 4. Optional: Define a [WHERE Clause](./where-clause) to filter table records.
 5. Click **[Load Preview]** to load 1000 records for the preview.<br>